 Unaware that their lack of an effective strategy is losing them a fortune, they carry on doing the right things, incorrectly.

-- They may know how to publish a newsletter, but lack the strategy to turn it into a rapidly growing source of sales and business leads.
+- They may know how to publish a newsletter, but they lack the strategy to turn it into a rapidly growing source of sales and business leads.

-- They may know how to answer the phone professionally, but lack the strategy to transfer enough inbound inquiries into sales or new clients.
+- They may know how to answer the phone professionally, but they lack the strategy to transfer enough inbound inquiries into sales or new clients.

-- They may know how to set up a blog, but lack the strategy to get thousands of people reading it and talking about it to their friends.
+- They may know how to set up a blog, but they lack the strategy to get thousands of people reading it and talking about it to their friends.

-- They may know how to write a marketing message, but lack the strategy to inspire people to read it or compel readers to take action.
+- They may know how to write a marketing message, but they lack the strategy to inspire people to read it or compel readers to take action.

-- So, they say they tried (whatever type of marketing) ‘but it doesn’t work’.
-It does work – but not if you’re doing it incorrectly!
+So, they say they tried [whatever type of marketing] ‘but it doesn’t work’.
+It does work – but not if you’re doing it incorrectly.